sergi/jsftp/README.md

 `features` is an array of feature names for the current FTP server.
 It is generated when the user authenticates with the `auth` method.

+### Methods

+### Ftp.auth(username, password, callback)
+Authenticates the user with the given username and password.
+If null or empty values are passed for those, `auth` will use anonymous credentials. `callback` will be called with the response text in case of successful login or with an error as a first parameter, in normal Node fashion.

+### Ftp.list(filePath, callback)
+Lists `filePath` contents using a passive connection.

+### Ftp.get(filePath, callback)
+Downloads `filePath` from the server.

+### Ftp.put(filePath, buffer, callback)
+Uploads a file to `filePath`.
+It accepts a `buffer` parameter that will be written in the remote file.

+### Ftp.keepAlive()
+Refreshes the interval thats keep the server connection active.
+There is no need to call this method since it is taken care internally

 Installation
 ------------